Skip Navigation

 CBAs may also provide a rubric for deciding what discipline is appropriate for certain types of misconduct.

 Frequently, CBAs require districts to use progressive discipline.
 See, e.g., Collective Bargaining Agreement between Seattle Public Schools and Seattle Education Association Certified Non-Supervisory Employees, 2019-2022 (“Seattle CBA”), Art.
 III, § C, ¶ 5, p.
 26, https://www.seattleschools.org/wp-content/uploads/2021/07/A02_20191016_2019-2022-Seattle-Education-Association-Collective-Bargaining-Agreement.pdf (“No employee shall be disciplined without just and sufficient cause.
 A process of progressive discipline will be used.”); Los Angeles CBA, Art.
 X-A 3.0(b) p.
-79. Go to reference Except in extreme cases, the school should deal with an educator’s first offense by an informal warning.
+79. Go to reference Except in extreme cases, the employer should deal with an educator’s first offense by an informal warning.

 Formal discipline starts with written reprimands, then suspensions with or without pay, and then discharge.
 Dayton CBA, Art.
 48, ¶¶ 48.01-48.02, p.
 85. Go to reference Still, CBAs typically recognize that in some cases an educator’s misconduct will be too severe to follow progressive discipline.
 Id.
 Go to reference